GitHub vs GitLab: Open Source Hub or Full DevOps Platform?

 GitLab

-A complete DevOps platform covering the entire software lifecycle in one application.
-GitLab provides version control, CI/CD, security scanning, monitoring, and more.
-It is available as a cloud service and as a self-hosted solution for maximum control.
+A complete DevOps platform covering the entire software lifecycle in one integrated application.
+GitLab provides version control, CI/CD, container registry, security scanning (SAST, DAST, dependency, and container scanning), monitoring, issue tracking, and Wiki.
+The platform is available as a cloud service (GitLab.com) and as a self-hosted solution (GitLab Self-Managed) with a free Community Edition.
+GitLab Duo offers AI features for code suggestions, review, and vulnerability analysis.
+The all-in-one philosophy eliminates the need for external tools and significantly reduces tool sprawl in larger organizations that would otherwise manage dozens of separate services.

 What are the key differences between GitHub and GitLab?